📹 How To Bulk Import Posts From CSV, Excel, Google Sheet Or Spreadsheet

 How should I format my CSV import?

-If you are curious about how to format your CSV, then you could check out the CSV Import Template We Have here.
+If you are curious about how to format your CSV, then you download the CSV Import Template we have made available in the SmarterQueue dashboard.

 It will guide you through what each column should be used for.